 It is ok to take notes during an interview.
 And you will definitely stand out if you do it.
 This way you will seem engaged and interested in the position.
 By taking notes during the interview, you communicate that you are a well-organized and precise person.

 But you also need to consider the fact that the act of taking notes might be seen as a sign that later on, you will be comparing your scribings from the different job interviews you've been through.

-Why is it important to take notes during an interview?
+Why it is important to take notes during an interview

 It is important to take notes during a job interview if this is just one of several interviews you will be going through in the upcoming days.
 You might start to mix things up and become confused after the third one or so.

-Don’t take chances and simply take notes during your job interviews so you can refer to them later on.
+Don’t take chances, and simply take notes during your job interviews so you can refer to them later on.